-Unfortunately for rabbits, small mammals make up the majority of food sources for many predator animals.
+Small mammals make up the majority of food sources for many predator animals, including owls, which means they will absolutely attack and eat rabbits if the opportunity presents itself.
 Owls can spot a small rabbit from quite a long distance away.
-Also, larger owls and other birds of prey can carry off adult rabbits.
+Furthermore, larger owls and other birds of prey can carry off adult rabbits.

-Wild rabbits are at greater threat because they have to eat in fields and other open areas.
-Domestic rabbits should be kept in hutches or cages at night to protect them against the cold but also against predators like birds of prey, foxes, and other animals.
+Domestic rabbits should be kept in hutches or cages at night not just to protect them against the cold but also against predators like birds of prey, foxes, and other animals.

 Owls and Hunting